 Friday, October 25, 2013

 Since its been over a year since my last project post, I guess its pretty obvious that I've taken a break from blogging.
-But, I am posting projects my class clay projects on my Facebook page, so if you'd like to check them out, please follow me to: www.facebook.com/earthartstudioaptos
+Please join me on Facebook or check out what I've been up to in the studio at my website: www.jenniward.com

 Posted by Jenni Ward at 3:20 PM